buzzfeed-openlab/buzzbot/docs/installation.md

 ## Overview of npm commands

 - `npm start`: Run buzzbot
+- `npm run init`: Do a Webpack build of the admin dashboard code.
 - `npm run db:nuke`: Drop all tables and data in the db
 - `npm run db:init`: Initialize db using the models in `./db/models` and create fixtures specified in `./db/fixtures`
 - `npm run migrate`: Run all migrations